Mediating the damage from #fashernistas

 Shifting the #mainstreaming to the #openweb

-Develop a supportive ecosystem for builders with funding beyond the #fashernistas.
+But this is going to be very hard without developing a supportive ecosystem for builders with funding beyond the #fashernistas.
 To make this happen we need to shift funding mechanisms toward projects that align with the values of the #4opens (open data, open standards, open source, and open process).
-This means supporting those who build with the public good in mind, not just flashy, trendy ideas, and tech fashions.
+This means supporting those who build with the public good in mind, not pointless flashy, trendy ideas, and tech fashions.
 Empower developers with a community focus by highlighting projects that prioritize #UX and community needs rather than only tech novelty.
 Encourage #FOSS governance practices that are transparent and inclusive.
-Foster this inclusivity by bridging silos with cross-community dialogues, this facilitates discussions that bring together different sectors of alt-tech, civic tech, and grassroots movements to cross-pollinate ideas and useful paths to take.
+Foster this inclusivity by bridging the current silos with cross-community dialogues, to facilitates discussions that bring together different paths in alt-tech, civic tech, and grassroots movements for cross-pollinate ideas and useful paths to take.

 What can we do with our fashernistas?